Discovering the Earth

 Earth is a dynamic planet evolving over geologic and human time scales giving rise to tectonic processes such as earthquakes and volcanoes, and the formation of mineral resources.
 Using geophysical data and methods we explore Earth’s interior at all spatial and temporal scales from shallow subsurface to its core.

-We carry out research on a wide range of topics including;
+We research a wide range of topics including;

 - Imaging of Earth’s interior at all scales